Cable railing: Uses

-Posts construction
+Post construction

 Due to the excessive load requirements of this type of railing system, post construction is critical to the success of cable railings.

 Cable railing requires very rigid frames compared to many other types of railings due to the forces applied to the end posts by tensioning the cables.
-Cables must be tensioned to provide minimum cable deflection using 4-inch sphere, to satisfy building code requirements.
-Manufacturers use different methods to achieve the same result, one manufacturer uses a thicker wall and a webbed post in their aluminum systems, while using only thicker side walls in their stainless systems.
+Cables must be tensioned to provide minimum cable deflection using a 4-inch sphere, to satisfy building code requirements.
+Manufacturers use different methods to achieve the same result; one manufacturer uses a thicker wall and a webbed post in their aluminum systems, while using only thicker side walls in their stainless steel systems.
 Common frame types are constructed of steel, stainless steel, extruded aluminum or wood.

-Posts height
+Post height

 The total minimum height required varies per building codes depending on the area and target use of either residential or commercial.
 Local city codes supersede state, national and international code.
-In most states, the residential code is 36 inches high.
-There are some exceptions, though, like in California the required height for residential railing is 42 inches.
-On the other hand, the commercial International Building Code requires the railing to be at a minimum of 42-inch height.
+In most U.S. states, the residential code is 36 inches high.
+There are some exceptions; for example, in California the required height for residential railing is 42 inches.
+On the other hand, the commercial International Building Code requires the railing to be at a minimum height of 42 inches.
 Posts can be floor-mounted or fascia/side-mounted, but the height of the railing is measured from the floor to the top of the railing.